Pricing: Determining a Villa’s Market Value

 - Is the style of the villa modern or an older style?
-Modern villas sell for considerably more per m² (and have many, many more buyers who want them — including Russian buyers, who will sometimes pay above market value) than traditional or outdated-looking styles.
+New, modern villas sell for considerably more per m² (and have many, many more buyers who want them — including wealthy buyers, who will sometimes pay above market value) than traditional, classic, Provencale, ‘modern-style’-Provencale, or outdated-looking styles.

 - When was the villa built?
 Newer villas sell for more money and require less repairs.
-Older villas likely need updated electrical, plumbing, roof, and other work, so take that into account.
+Older villas likely need work to update the electrical, plumbing, roof, sewer, and other problems, so take that into account.

-- Then factor in if it needs renovations.
+- Then factor in if it needs renovations, and what that will cost.
 If it doesn’t, that makes it more valuable, but if it does, that pushes it down in value quite a bit.

 - If the land is buildable, so you could expand the house, that would add a small amount of value, but if not, it would remove value.
 If it’s in a red zone, the price should drop about 20%.